A Comprehensive Guide to Dog Food for Kidney Disease

 Phosphorus Control: Choose foods with controlled phosphorus levels.
 Prescription diets often have phosphorus binders to limit absorption.

-Adequate Calories: Make sure the diet has enough calories to keep your dog at a healthy weight.
-Not enough calories can lead to muscle loss and weakness.
+Balanced Calories: Ensure the diet provides enough energy to maintain a proper weight.
+Too few calories can lead to muscle loss and weakness.

-Omega-3 Fatty Acids: Consider diets with omega-3 fatty acids, like fish oil, to reduce inflammation and support overall health.
+Omega-3 Fatty Acids: Diets rich in omega-3s, such as fish oil, can help reduce inflammation and support overall well-being.

 Avoid High Phosphorus Foods: Stay away from foods high in phosphorus, like dairy products, organ meats, and certain grains.